TANGO-Project/poroto/README.md

 trigger the offloaded part rather than executing within the CPU).

 Poroto software come with several other examples.
-Below a list of the ones available in the distribution:
+Below a list of the ones available in the current distribution:
 + simple_add    : A simple adder block with no data streaming
 + vector_add    : A simple vector addition
 + vector_add_ip : A simple vector addition using an external IP block to perform the operation
 + vector_add_float  : A simple vector addition based on float elements
++ const_array       : addition of predefined values to a vector
 + matrix_multiplication : A generic multiplication of integer matrices
++ matrix_mult_LU        : similar to matrix_multiplication but exploiting loop unrolling
++ nbody       : simplified nbody implementation
++ threshold   : simple image pixels threshholding
 + buffer_sliding : A 3x3 moving window over a matrix
 + vector_avg : A n-element wide moving window over a vector
 + vector_add_reduce : An reduce operation performed on a vector using an